 1. Gather Customer Feedback and Develop Personas

-Reaching out to customers through interviews or surveys is a great way to gather information across every touchpoint because you can find out firsthand where your customers expect you to be.
+Reaching out to customers through interviews or surveys is a great way to gather product feedback and information across every touchpoint.
+You can find out firsthand where your customers expect you to be.
 For example, one study shows older generations see websites as a critical communication channel, while Generation Z and millennials think texting is essential.

 Once you have that data, develop personas or profiles for each customer segment.
 Each one should include information about what goals they’re trying to achieve, their channel preferences, and current pain points.

 For instance, Carrie is a millennial who needs post-purchase support, but she will never contact you by phone, while Sam is a baby boomer who wants to talk to a human before making a purchase.

 2. Identify Stakeholders and Set Up a Cross-Functional CX Team